-- Click on the column headings to perform an ascending or descending sort on the column data. - Hide or display different columns by clicking on a column heading drop-down arrow and selecting the column options from the menu. - Filter data in each column by clicking on a column heading drop-down arrow and using the Filters option on the menu.
+- Select on the column headings to perform an ascending or descending sort on the column data. - Hide or display different columns by selecting on a column heading drop-down arrow and selecting the column options from the menu. - Filter data in each column by selecting on a column heading drop-down arrow and using the Filters option on the menu.